So you’re looking to buy or have recently bought an 80cc dirt bike for your child and are curious about its top speed.

 80cc Dirt Bike Top Speeds

 You’ve got to admit it – 47 miles per hour is pretty damn quick.
-That’s faster than cars travelling through residential and industrial areas, but not quite as fast as highway traffic.
+That’s faster than cars traveling through residential and industrial areas, but not quite as fast as highway traffic.

 For most kids, they’ll rarely get up this quick apart from open salt pans and the like.
 Such open country is ripe for opening the throttle but with that comes the risk of personal injury.
 This is why getting them some high-quality dirt bike riding gear is important to protect them in the event of an accident.